-Planned staff additions for literacy and math specialists to enhance specific learning was implemented as planned as positions were filled with qualified candidates.
+Planned staff additions for literacy and math specialists to enhance specific learning were implemented as planned and expanded as qualified candidates became available.
 Tutoring and small group instruction via video conference were largely attended to capacity.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.